 Don’t let Opiate Addiction Ruin Your Life

 All across the country, people are suffering unspeakable losses due to the rise of opiate addiction.
-That’s why at the Florida House Experience, we are dedicated to helping every person and family struggling with drugs, alcohol, or mental health issues get on the path to recovery and good health.
+That’s why at FHE Health, we are dedicated to helping every person and family struggling with drugs, alcohol, or mental health issues get on the path to recovery and good health.

 Our cutting-edge Neuro-Rehabilitative Therapy program allows our medical team to re-train patient’s minds to exist without substances, and function as well, if not better than before the abuse began.
 We employ science-grounded and evidence-based therapies, superlative medical care, and comprehensive wellness programs to help adults of all ages achieve life-long recovery from drugs and alcohol.
 Watch the video for a breakdown of this innovative therapy method: